mykelalvis/FATESRD/fate-srd.com/fate-core/Challenges, Contests, and Conflicts/contest.md

 GMs, answer the following questions when you're setting up a contest:

-- What are the "sides"?
+- [[Establishing Sides|What are the "sides"]]?
 Is every character in the contest in it for herself, or are there groups of people opposing other groups?
 If you have multiple characters on a side, they roll together using the teamwork rules.
 - What environment does the contest take place in?
 Are there any significant or notable features of that environment you want to define as situation aspects?
 - How are the participants opposing each other?
 Are they rolling against each other directly (like in a straight sprint race or a poker match), or are they trying to overcome something in the environment (like an obstacle course or a panel of judges)?
 - What skills are appropriate for this contest?
 Does everyone have to roll the same one, or do several apply?